-Sex and love addiction is a growing problem between both men and women, particularly as technology increases our ability to connect to others.
-Hallmarks of sex and love addiction are the repeated, compulsive seeking of a sexual experience or relationship despite negative consequences.
+Sex and love compulsivity is a growing problem between both men and women, particularly as technology increases our ability to connect to others.
+Hallmarks are the repeated, compulsive seeking of a sexual experience or relationship despite negative consequences.

-The psychology discipline debates how to best categorize and qualify sex addiction, but those of us working in this field are perfectly clear:
+The psychology discipline debates how to best categorize and qualify sexual compulsivity (also commonly known as “sex addiction”), but those of us working in this field are perfectly clear:

 - More people than you can imagine suffer profoundly from compulsive sexual and relationship patterns.